CesarNoboru/agero-coding-test/README.md

 ## Terraform

-This portion of the code was split according to the services and order of creation.
+This portion of the code was split in two modules to be reused outside of this projects context.
 It uses S3 and DynamoDB (previously created) as backend.

-### Lambda
+### S3-Lambda Trigger

+This module creates a Lambda function triggered by an S3 event.

-Creates Lambda role, policies, log group, function and also automates the deployment package creation while deploying.
+Creates Lambda function with basic IAM permissions, triggeded by S3 event, CloudWatch log group, automates the deployment package creation while deploying.
+Can also attach a custom policy to Lambda's IAM Role.

+#### Variables
+`lambda_name` Lambda function's name.
+`memory_size` Amount of memory in MB for the Lambda function.
+`timeout` Lambda function timeout in seconds.
+`runtime` Lambdas runtime version.
+`source_code_path` Path for the Lambda's source code directory.
+`output_path` Path where the Lambda's deployment package will be created locally.
+`lambda_environment_variables` Enviroment variables map for Lambda function.
+`source_s3_arn` S3 Bucket ARN that will trigger the Lambda function.
+`source_s3_id` S3 Bucket ID (Name) that will trigger the Lambda function.
+`s3_events` S3 Events that will trigger the Lambda function.
+`attach_custom_policy` Boolean that indicates if a custom policy will be attached to the Lambda's IAM Role.
+`policy` Custom IAM Policy to be attached to Lambda's IAM Role.

+#### Outputs

+`lambda_arn` Lambda function's ARN.
+`lambda_role_id` Lambda's IAM Role ID.

 ### S3

-Creates both S3 Buckets, source and destination.
+This module can create as much private S3 Buckets as needed.

+#### Variables
+`prefix_bucket_name` Prefix string used on all S3 Bucket names to be created.
+`suffix_bucket_name` List with suffixes for S3 Bucket names.
+This list will determine how many buckets will be created.

+#### Outputs
+`bucket_ids` List of S3 Bucket IDs (Names) `bucket_arns` List of S3 Bucket ARNs

-### Trigger
+### Main Terraform Code

-Creates the trigger on S3 `ObjectCreated` event invoking the lambda function.
+The main Terraform code uses `S3` module to create both S3 Buckets (source and destination).
+Creates a policy document that allows the Lambda function to read from source S3 Bucket, and write on destination S3 Bucket based on the template `policy.json`.
+Uses `S3-Lambda-Trigger` module to create the Lambda function triggered by an S3 event attaching the custom policy with IAM permissions.

 ## Python